hafs-community/HAFS/CODE_STYLE.md

 * Define all function/subroutine arguments, and function results
 * All OpenMP directives should specify default(none), and then explicitly list all shared and private variables, and all critical sections must have a unique name
+* Follow the coding style of the current file and/or files under the same directory